RotherOSS/LightAdmin/doc/content/index.rst

 After package installation and configuration, the light admin user has access to ticket notifications and templates in general.
 Regarding the access, three states are distinguished:

 #.
 Light admin user has full access if he has rw access on all queues which affect the object.
 #.
 Light admin user can view, but not edit, if he has at least ro access on at least one of the queues which affect the object.
-In case of templates and ticket notifications, no explicit queue linking means rw access.
+In case of templates no explicit queue means 'in use for no queue' and thus rw access.
+In case of ticket notifications no explicit queue means 'in use for all queues' and thus likely ro access (depending on the rights of the agent).
 #.
 Object is related to queues on which the user has no permissions at all.
 These objects are hidden.

 Setup